injamul3798/Stayease-ai-rental-platform/README.md

 ## 1. Architecture Document

 ### 1.1 System Overview
 StayEase is a focused guest messaging backend for a short-term rental platform in Bangladesh.
-A guest sends a message to the FastAPI backend, the request is passed into a LangGraph agent, and the agent uses the OpenAI Responses API to decide whether to search properties, return listing details, create a booking, or escalate unsupported requests to a human.
-PostgreSQL stores listings, bookings, and conversation history so the agent can respond with structured, stateful results.
+A guest sends a message to the FastAPI backend, the request is passed into a LangGraph orchestrator, and the agent uses the OpenAI Responses API with centralized prompts to decide whether to search properties, return listing details, create a booking, or escalate.
+Guests can identify properties by code (e.g., SEA-318) or by name (e.g., "Kolatoli Family Suite").
+PostgreSQL stores listings, bookings, and conversation history.

 ```mermaid
 flowchart LR